-- A roadmap meeting with a GTA (not assessed). - We expect to see an outline of functionalities that you would like to implement, and an arrangement of who is doing what. - This is to provide you feedback with your planned work. - Coursework submission as a pull request on Github (assessed). - Your code (correctness and quality) - Your augmented testing script (coverage) - A short Readme file and a few commands to verify it works (clarity) - A show me your code session (assessed). - Documentation on the functionalities you have implemented and also an 8-page report per group in ACM format (assessed).
+- Assessments - Code submission as a pull request or a repository on Github (assessed). - We will actually run your code and test it. - Your code (correctness, functionality and quality) - Your augmented testing script (coverage) - A short readme file and a few commands to verify it works (clarity) - A show me your code session (assessed, 20 mins). - Our GTAs may ask questions on your code in the PR. - In this way, I expect you to learn how to work on an open-source project. - A 4-page report per group in ACM format (assessed).